 The family of IPX-AES IP-Cores provides an efficient FPGA implementation of the Advanced Encryption Standard (AES).
 Its flexibility allows the combination of several functions and operating modes for a very small FPGA footprint.

-The family of IPX-AES IP-Cores is an encryptor / decryptor core range that efficiently implements in FPGA the Advanced Encryption Standard as specified in the Federal Information Processing publication FIPS-197 of the National Institute of Standards and Technology.
+The family of IPX-AES IP-Cores is an encryptor / decryptor core range that efficiently implements the Advanced Encryption Standard (AES) as specified in the Federal Information Processing publication FIPS-197 of the National Institute of Standards and Technology in FPGAs.

 With addressing keys of 128 (or 256), the IPX-AES cores execute decryption or encryption.

 The IPX-AES cores can handle the data and secret keys in two different ways.
 The single stream option consists of a core capable of managing data with a single key, before a new update of this key.
 The multiple stream option is a feature capable of managing multiple ciphering processes together, each based on a different secret key.